• Home

 Soil Type

 Where you live specifies the type of soil you’ll be working with, significantly affecting what kind of rototiller you’ll need.
-If the ground is harder and contains clay and rocks, you’ll need a tiller that won’t be damaged when tilling through the more demanding job.
+If the ground is more complex and contains clay and rocks, you’ll need a tiller that won’t be damaged when tilling through the more demanding job.
 A less powerful tiller can be used with generally soft and loose soil.

 Check the soil of the area you plan to work with to better determine the rototiller type you’ll need.
 If you need more clarification or have further questions, visit a local tiller retailer to talk with a representative.